getodk/docs/docs/collect-forms.rst

 If you are offline or have turned automatic submission off in settings, you will find finalized forms in the :guilabel:`Ready to send` list, displayed by the name that the :ref:`form definition specifies <settings-sheet>`.
 When there are forms that are ready to send, you will see a blue notification badge on the :guilabel:`Ready to send` button and its title will become bold.

-Uploading a filled form from within the Collect app marks that form as `sent`. `Sent` forms remain viewable from the :guilabel:`Sent` list until they are deleted.
+Uploading a filled form from within the Collect app changes that filled form's status from `finalized` to `sent`. `Sent` forms remain viewable from the :guilabel:`Sent` list until they are deleted.

 .. image:: /img/collect-forms/main-menu-ready-to-send.*
   :alt: The Main Menu of the Collect app.
 The *Ready to send* button has a red arrow pointing to it.